ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

 ## removing workspace
 When UAT is completed, it might be a good idea to remove the environment so that we're being more efficient with the cost.
- The simplest way is to:
+ The simplest way to remove an environment is to:

 1. locate the record as per steps 3 to 7 for changing Time to Live
 2. Select the workspace required for deletion